Otto Franc

 Count Otto Franc von Lichtenstein (1846–November 30, 1903) was a cattle baron, sheriff and judge in the Big Horn Basin region of the U.S. state of Wyoming.
 Franc was born in Germany as a member of the German nobility.
 He emigrated to the United States in 1866.
 After visiting the Big Horn Basin area on a hunting trip in 1877–1878 with Texas Jack Omohundro, he returned the following year and established the Pitchfork Ranch on the upper Greybull River, near the present-day town of Meeteetse.
-Over the next few decades, he became a powerful cattle baron and political figure in the area.
+Over the next few decades, he became a powerful cattle baron, homesteader and political figure in the area.